 In vertical orientation, the flat is standing on two cork strips fixed inside the enclosure.
 The enclosure can rest in a V-groove, for example.
 The pilot provides a V-groove (see Figure 4) which may be used by any partner.
 Put the artefact in a V-groove in front of the interferometer.
 The transport lock knob shall be at the 'up' position.
+In addition, a schematic drawing of the specimen with the holder is shown.
+The height of the optical axis is approx. 218 mm (see Figure 4)

 Figure 4.
 This V-groove will be provided by the pilot and can be used for the measurement in vertical orientation.
 The provided V-groove can be mounted e.g. on the optical table.
+The height of the optical axis is approx. 218 mm.